Trip Participant Responsibilities

-Meeting place is determined by the Trip Coordinator.
-Arrive at the meeting place 15 minutes early.
+Arrive at the trip meeting place 15 minutes early and meet your coordinator and group.
 Trips leave on time.

-Car pooling is utilized.
-Have your vehicle full of gas and ready to drive a group if necessary.
-Upon return, the vehicles are refueled and the passengers split the cost of gas, so bring cash.
+Have your vehicle full of gas and ready to drive if you are willing to drive.
+Upon return, the vehicles are refueled and the passengers split the cost of gas, its recommended to bring cash.
 Drivers do not pay.

 Bring your Annual Park Pass if you have one.
 If you do not have an Annual Park Pass you split the cost of a daily pass with the others and pay the owner of the pass.
 If no one has a pass, you will need to share the cost of a daily pass.